As the weather cools down in the Northern hemisphere it’s time to think about the best winter coats for women to suit your style!

 Am I happy to invest in quality?

 A good coat can last you several years so it is often worth it to buy one of great quality.

-When you have a lot of evening events, it’s good to have at least one good 3 quarter coat that will fit well over your dresses.
+When you have a lot of evening events, it’s good to have at least one good 3-quarter-length coat that will fit well over your dresses.

 - Or will it mainly be used in already heated trains or buses?

 Similar to the question above, but really consider the thickness of the coat here.